ASamadKhan/behavioral-cloning/README.md

 My model consists of a convolution neural network with 5x5, 3x3  filter sizes and depths between 24 and 64 (last code cell in New Model.ipynb)

-The model includes RELU to introduce nonlinearity (last code cell), and the data is normalized in the model using a Keras lambda layer (last code cell).
+The model includes ELU to introduce nonlinearity (last code cell), and the data is normalized in the model using a Keras lambda layer (last code cell).

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (New Model.ipynb last code cell).

 Not only model was trained and validated on different data sets but augmentation was used to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the 1st track.

 #### 3. Model parameter tuning